supto09/supto09/README.md

 - 👋 Hi, I’m Ashik Saeed Supto

-- 💻 I am a Full-Stack Software Engineer & Also a Top Rated Plus Freelancer in UpWork
+- 💻 I'm a Full-Stack Software Engineer and a Top Rated Plus Freelancer on UpWork.

-- 🐡 I have been leading [Cloudly’s](https://cloudly.io/) nimble, but mighty development team and led the development of a few complex Enterprise solutions that work across iOS, Android, and Web platforms over the past 7+ years.
-I pioneered the architecture, design, and development of a “mobile-first approach” at Cloudly while developing a College Alumni digital platform and cleverly designed a React Native application that works seamlessly across all different platforms.
-It is currently used by tens of thousands of users.
+- 🐡 Over the past 7+ years, I have led [Cloudly’s](https://cloudly.io/) nimble but mighty development team and delivered complex Enterprise solutions that work seamlessly across iOS, Android, and Web platforms.
+I pioneered a "mobile-first approach" at Cloudly, developing a College Alumni digital platform and a React Native application that is currently used by tens of thousands of users.

-- 🌿 I lead mobile, and backend teams, mentoring these development teams across the entire development cycle - from user experience and design patterns to database schema and API designs.
-I drive the teams with fast iteration and smooth integration between different software / UI components and contents.
-I excel in design, code, debugging, and performance tuning of complex component interactions on- and off-platform in order to ensure high quality. well-functioning software that always delivers optimal user experience.
+- 🌿 As a leader of mobile and backend teams, I mentor development teams across the entire development cycle, from user experience and design patterns to database schema and API designs.
+I drive fast iteration and smooth integration between different software/UI components and contents.
+I excel in designing, coding, debugging, and performance tuning of complex component interactions on- and off-platform to ensure high-quality, well-functioning software that delivers optimal user experience.

-- 🔥 I feel comfortable working with Kotlin, Java & TypeScript
+- 🔥 I'm proficient in Kotlin, Java, and TypeScript.

 - 💼 You can hire me at [UpWork](https://www.upwork.com/freelancers/~01bb1dff40a565a344)